 As the night progressed, my humiliation grew, and then grew into anger.
-I wanted to lash out at these women, to retaliate for the pain they'd inflicted with the effortless and unfeeling turn of a shoulder, or the shake of their head.
+Towards the end I found myself wanting to lash out at these women, to retaliate for the pain they'd inflicted with the effortless and unfeeling turn of a shoulder, or the shake of their head.
 Like a 5th grader, I wanted to tell them I didn't give a fuck because they were ugly and I didn't want to talk to them anyway; but it wasn't true.
 I wanted to tell them I didn't care because I already had three numbers that night; but it wasn't true.
 I wanted my personal sense of worth and value to be completely independent of their response to my approach; but it wasn't.
 I wanted to not care, but I did.

 As a man, the greatest desire I feel is for women.
 When I can't attract them, I feel worthless, impotent, emasculated.
 With each rejection, my sense of value was partially sucked out of me and trampled on the floor.
 And I had to stand there and pretend it didn't phase me, all the while trying to decide if it was worth pushing through the awkwardness and humiliation to see if there is a way to salvage the conversation (and my pride), or if I should just give up, excuse myself and walk away - defeated.
 Externally I maintained the same expression and held myself poised and upright; but inside, I was crushed.
 These girls' actions spoke volumes: "I do not value you enough even to entertain a conversation with you."
 I felt like shit.